nguyen8amk1/My_Own_Philosophy_of_Everything/MY_BEST_PRACTICES.md

     Python

 ## 11. 3D MODELING SOFTWARE
-    SOLIDWORKS
+    FREECAD

 ## 12. GUI library
     For SUPER FAST prototype:
         High level language: Javascript with p5JS

     A little more SERIOUS or need more PERFORMANCE:
-        Low level language: C with GunSlinger and Nukclear
+        Low level language: C with SDL2 and ImGUI

 ### NOTE: A good measure for how efficient you are at any of these tools: